nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/nuxeo-diff.md

 When you compare two documents or versions of a document, the elements below are compared:

-*   The metadata (title, coverage, modification date, etc)
+*   The metadata (title, coverage, modification date, etc).
-*   The content (note or main attachment depending on the document involved)
+*   The content (note or main attachment depending on the document involved).
-*   The attached files
+*   The attached files.

-The only requirements for Nuxeo Diff to compare files is that their content can be converted into TXT or HTML format, which is the case for PDF and office files using the default converters of the Nuxeo Platform.
+The only requirements for Nuxeo Diff to compare files is that their content can be converted into TXT or HTML format, which is the case for PDF and Office files using the default converters of the Nuxeo Platform.

 {{! /multiexcerpt}}